Online grocer: Local delivery

 Most local online grocers have their own drivers.
 The most common type of personal delivery involves storing grocery inventory in a warehouse to deliver to customers once orders are placed.
 Another type of personal delivery which is less common is based on just-in-time business in which there is no warehouse or inventory.
 In this type of delivery, customers place orders for next-day delivery.
 The online grocer shops for the groceries on the morning of the delivery day.

 Some grocery fulfilment centres are set up as dark stores.
 Online-only grocers typically have warehouses or distribution centers nearby, to allow local shipping of refrigerated items.

 Online grocers with a large regional or national delivery area may ship groceries using courier services.
 If the order contains cold or frozen items, this involves "flash freezing" the goods and pack them into special shipping containers.

 Companies have experimented with automated delivery modes including drone delivery and robots.
 For instance, in Fall 2016 Washington, D.C. approved a trial run of rolling delivery drones produced by Starship Technologies.
 The earthbound robots are similar to wheeled coolers and carry around 40 pounds of groceries.

 Platforms

 The online grocer technology platform could be developed in-house, or a third party's platform could be re-used and customized to reflect the company brand and provide unique features.
 In some cases, all management and support tasks are being outsourced to the platform provider.

 Market size and share

-In the United States, as of 2017, Amazon.com sold $2 billion worth of groceries online.
+In the United States, in 2017, Amazon.com sold $2 billion worth of groceries online.
 It had the largest market share, 18%, followed by Walmart.
-Amazon has acquired Whole Foods Market to help accelerate their growth efforts in the online grocery sector.
+Amazon acquired Whole Foods Market to help accelerate growth efforts in the online grocery sector.
 Other companies with substantial market share in the US are Target and Instacart.

-The value of the US online grocery market has grown from $12 billion in 2016 to $26 billion in 2018 and it has plenty of room to grow, given that the size of the overall grocery market was $632 billion in 2018 according to IBISWorld.
+The value of the US online grocery market grew from $12 billion in 2016 to $26 billion in 2018 and it has plenty of room to grow, given that the size of the overall grocery market was $632 billion in 2018 according to IBISWorld.

-Online grocery shopping has grown substantially during the COVID-19 pandemic.